 WAR-TOYS is being completed in phases, allowing specific conflicts and geographic areas to act as milestones and opportunities to present an evolving body of work.
 In time, the project will include the diverse perspectives of children from areas of conflict around the world.
 Because there is unfortunately no shortage of war (in all its forms), Brian isn't predicting when he'll consider the project finished.

 The children who participate in the WAR-TOYS project come from all walks of life.
 They live in refugee camps, remote villages, small towns, and thriving metropolises.
-They are ethnically and culturally diverse, speaking Arabic, Spanish, Hebrew, English, Swahili, Ukrainian, Russian, Pashto, and Dari.
+They are ethnically and culturally diverse, speaking Arabic, Spanish, Kurdish, Hebrew, English, Swahili, Ukrainian, Russian, Pashto, and Dari.
 Yet, despite allegiances to different flags and beliefs, the children share similar experiences.
 Most have never known an existence without the near-constant threat of violence, ranging from missile strikes and machetes to shrapnel and gunfire.

 Despite it all, the girls and boys who participate in WAR-TOYS are resilient, thanks in large part to the humanitarian organizations and caring individuals who provide varying levels of counseling, education, and basic needs.
 By sharing their experiences through WAR-TOYS, the children advocate not only for themselves and their families, but also for the boys and girls without similar access to help and support.

 Brian McCarty is an accomplished photographer, art director, and producer.
 After graduating Parsons School of Design in 1996, Brian’s commercial sensibilities and competing interests led him to accept positions at Benetton’s creative research center Fabrica in Italy, then Mattel Toys in California.
 At each, he blended his own toy-based vision with world-renowned brands.
 Since 2003, Brian has been independently pursuing diverse projects and collaborations.